 Still not convinced it’s worth the effort?

 Well how about if you knew it would help you have better sex (i.e. stronger orgasms) or to help flatten your belly?
-Besides those benefits, a strong core has been shown to decrease risk for injury in athletes.
+Besides those benefits, a strong core has been shown to improve posture and decrease risk for injury.

 Most likely you were not breathing while you did the movement above.
 It would be embarrassing to pass out from a Kegel.
-So now we have to learn how to breathe while you do the contraction of the PF:
+Before you jump into doing a bunch of reps, you have to learn how to breathe while you do the contraction of the PF.

 Mollie Miller, PT